rango-lf/utsm-proto-telemetry/README.md

 ## Setup

 Requires Python 3.11+.
-Run these commands once when you clone the repo:
+Run these commands (line-by-line) once when you clone the repo:

 ```powershell
 python -m venv .venv